-An Educational Proficiency Plan (EPP) is an educational planning tool which is developed for the subject area(s)
+An Educational Proficiency Plan (EPP) is an educational planning tool which is developed for the subject area(s) in which students did not score at least 240 and includes:

-and includes:

 Old Colony's Educational Proficiency Plan(EPP) & Diploma Requirements

 A student's EPP will be reviewed annually and modified or updated as needed.
 Students and parents/guard- ians are encouraged to be active participants in the development of the EPP.